THINGS YOU CAN DO

 The Paw Project can always use your donations to help us with our programs.
 Go to our Make a Donation Page to make a tax-deductible donation.

 Legislation?
 Can you help us ban declawing in the US and Canada?
 This can be a very difficult and time-consuming task.
-It took the Paw Project 10 years to ban declawing in the eight California cities that currently have anti-declaw laws (the only laws of their kind in North America…so far).
+It took the Paw Project 20 years to ban declawing in the New York and Maryland and in the eight California cities that currently have anti-declaw laws (plus Denver, Austin, Pittsburgh and Madison – the only laws of their kind in North America…so far).
 You will need to educate lawmakers in your area and develop relationships with them.
 You should familiarize yourself with the existing laws and scientific evidence regarding declawing at our Anti-Declawing Legislation Page and our Anti-Declawing FAQs Page.
 Once the legislative process is underway, without constant vigilance, there is a great risk of unwanted amendments that could undermine your good intentions.
 PLEASE ask us for advice and materials before you tackle legislation.
 We are here to help, and we are happy to help.

 The Paw Project asks that, if you write about declawing in emails and on social media, your comments be polite and respectful.
 We have found that attacking, threatening, bullying, shaming, and intimidating is ineffective and usually counter-productive.
 Comments intended to educate are helpful, but attacking businesses, writers, and practitioners is likely to make them defensive and more resistant to change.
 That is just human nature.
 Don’t make them the victims by threatening them.
 They will then feel free to attack you…and the Paw Project.
 That weakens education efforts by all of us and harms the credibility of our opinions.
 Sympathies should be with the cats who suffer so much from declawing.